Sadako Yamamura: Park Eun-Suh

 Sadako was the source for the character Park Eun-Suh in Korean remake film The Ring Virus (1999), portrayed by Korean actress Bae Doona.

 Park Eun-Suh more closely resembles the Sadako from the novels.
 She appears to be about the same age as Sadako, though her age is never confirmed; she is only said to have disappeared after high school.
 She and her mother both had supernatural powers (similar to Sadako and Shizuko) and were rumored to be witches.
 After Eun-Suh's mother throws herself off a cliff into the sea, Eun-Suh's powers mysteriously disappear.
 As she grows older, she works at a nightclub under the name "Sunny Park".
 Her powers return.
-She is able to turn on an unplugged TV and murders a man with her abilities after she catches him peeping on her showering.
+She is able to turn on an unplugged TV.
+After an incident in which she psychically murders a coworker who watched her showering, Eun-Suh mysteriously leaves the nightclub and her whereabouts become unknown to the staff.
+It is heavily implied that she killed him to hide the truth of her testicular feminization syndrome.

-Eun-Suh is raped by her half-brother shortly before her death, during which he discovers that she is a hermaphrodite.
+Eun-Suh is visiting her half-brother at a sanitarium when she is raped by him.
+During this encounter, he discovers that she is a hermaphrodite.
 She is ashamed and telepathically threatens him.
-Horrified, he chokes her unconscious and drops her in a nearby well at the Sanitarium he was staying at for smallpox.
+Horrified, he chokes her unconscious and drops her in a nearby well.